nargesz/GlobusOnline/GO_interactive_python.md

 We assume that you are working on a linux machine.
 You need several accounts and certficates:

 - A [globus online account](https://www.globus.o]).
-Some stepd require to connect to the server cli.globusonline.org via commandline.
+Some steps require to connect to the server cli.globusonline.org via commandline.
 Athentication on this server works with rsa keys.
 Please follow the instructions [here](https://docs.globus.org/faq/command-line-interface/#how_do_i_generate_an_ssh_key_to_use_with_the_globus_command_line_interface) to link your globus account to rsa keys and make sure that all servers and personal computers you want to use for this tutorial are setup with a valid public-private key pair.

 - A grid certificate (usercert.pem and userkey.pem)
 - Access to a proxy server (comes when you obtained an account on ui.grid.sara.nl)